RyanHelmn/UmbracoDev/README.md

 # UmbracoDev
-A mishmash of all sorts of dev prototypes, design patterns and more
+A mishmash of all sorts of dev prototypes, design patterns and more.
+Idea behind this is that breaking these components into modular ones means that we can simply integrate them into future projects.
+Saves having to re-create things that are tedious or take alot of time to build from the ground up.

 What's Included?
 - eCommerce Base (WIP)